Education

 Book Store

-The Book Store is open every Sunday after church, and by request of parishioners.
+The Book Store is open every Sunday after church.

 Some of the profits from the book store are used to support programs for those in need.

-Sunday School provides Orthodox Christian Catechetical instruction to young people grades Pre-K through 12th.
+Church School provides Orthodox Christian Catechetical instruction to young people grades Pre-K through 12th.
 Our curriculum includes an exploration of the scriptures, Nicene Creed, the Mysteries, icons, Liturgical life, Major Feasts days, saints, prayer life, and more.
+Please contact our church office to learn more.

 Greek School

-The St. George Greek School is open to all youth, young adults, and adults to learn Modern Greek language, culture and dance.
-Classes are held once a week on Sundays after church at noon in the lower level classrooms.
+The St. George Greek School is open to all youth, young adults, and adults to learn the Modern Greek language, culture and dance.
+Classes are held in blocks in the fall, winter, and spring.

 Thanasi Contolatis directed the Greek school from 1975 to 1980.
 Mixalis Tzenis directed from 1985 until 1995 and Anna Christoforides was director from 1995 until 2012.
-The current Greek School Director is Stella Hofrenning.
-Classes are held once a week and students learn Greek history, culture, and dance.
+Stella Hofrenning directed from 2012 to approx. 2020.
+Our new director is Joanna Tzenis.
+Students learn Greek history, culture, and dance.
 Each year the students perform songs, poems, and skits for Greek Independence Day celebrations.
-In addition, students dance at the annual St. Paul Festival of Nations.

 Scholarships